zx900930/miholess/README.md

 - **Automated Data File Updates:** Keeps your `geoip.dat`, `geosite.dat`, and `country.mmdb` files up-to-date from specified URLs.
 - **Automated Configuration Updates:** Downloads a remote configuration file and saves it as `config.yaml` within a specified local folder, which Mihomo then uses.
 - **Cross-Platform Automation:**
-  - **Windows:** Utilizes PowerShell, Windows Services for continuous operation, and Scheduled Tasks for periodic updates.
+  - **Windows:** Utilizes PowerShell, NSSM (Non-Sucking Service Manager) for robust Windows Services, and Scheduled Tasks for periodic updates.
   - **Linux:** (Planned) Will use Bash scripts, systemd services, and cron jobs/systemd timers for equivalent functionality.
 - **Customizable Sources:** Allows users to specify custom mirror URLs for Mihomo binaries and data files, as well as a custom remote configuration URL.
 - **Flexible Configuration Management:** Use a single remote URL for your main configuration, or manage your `config.yaml` entirely locally.